vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/unit-testing.md

     mine
 }
 ```
-With these function we can test what will happen in the network after some time.
-Now let's test it, create file in the test folder called `testTimeTravel.js`.
+With these functions we can test what will happen in the network after some time.
+Now let's try it - create a file in the `test` folder named `testTimeTravel.js`:

 ```js
 const helper = require('../helpers/timeTravelHelper.js')